sktguha/bluff/readme.txt

-See it in action https://bluff.herokuapp.com/ for staging/pre prod version https://bluff-staging.herokuapp.com/ (warning : things may break here).
-Also fb login is not wroking. so need to add username cookie as document.cookie = 'user=example_name'
+See it in action https://bluff.herokuapp.com/ , deployed from the branch 'deploy' for staging/pre prod version https://bluff-staging.herokuapp.com/ , deployed from the branch 'staging'(warning : things may break here). different fb app will be used for staging
 Things currently in staging : better chat support, show major events as notifications on bottom right